NREL/sup3r/README.rst

 - |ss| See if we can make `conditional_moments.py` inherit from base model to avoid redundancy |se|
 - Test adding tf function on the run gradient descent
+- Timing of batch handler and data handler

 #################
 Welcome to SUP3R!